Death Guard 30K→40K Corruption Paint Scheme

 | 9 | Eyes and lenses | Slaughter Red — Speed Paint |

 Quick and done.
 One coat of Slaughter Red in the eye lenses.
-You could do a fancy gem effect with highlights, but honestly a flat red glow reads well on Death Guard.
-They’re not precise — they’re relentless.
+You could do fancy effects with highlights, but honestly a flat red glow reads well on Death Guard, in my opinion.

-This is where the model goes from “30K marine” to “something went very wrong.”
+This is where the model goes from “30K Space Marine” to “something went very, very wrong.”
 Save this for after all the clean details are done.
 You’re defiling a finished marine, not trying to work around gross bits.

 Flesh and Hoses